-- 11.1 This revised policy shall be implemented once approved by Council.
-All future credit control and debt collection measures must be taken in accordance with this policy. - 11.2 In terms of section 17(1) (e) of the MFMA this policy must be reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.
+- 11.1 This revised policy together municipal tariffs shall be implemented once approved by Council.
+All future credit control and debt collection measures must be taken in accordance with this policy. - 11.2 A municipal council must adopt a credit control and debt collection by-law to give effect to this policy in accordance with section 98(1) of MSA. - 11.3 The by-law should be consistent with national and provincial legislation - 11.3 In terms of section 17(1) (e) of the MFMA this policy is reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.